-John and Eleanor Kirkpatrick offered the first of the Kirkpatrick Match Challenges that matched funds raised during a defined time period by charitable organizations for their endowment funds.
-The match raised $740,000 that the Kirkpatricks matched dollar for dollar.
-The match was in celebration of our 10th anniversary.
+In celebration of our 10th anniversary, John and Eleanor Kirkpatrick offered the first Kirkpatrick Match Challenge to help charitable organizations grow their endowment funds and attract new donors.
+The match raised nearly $740,000 that the Kirkpatricks matched dollar for dollar.

 Back to top.

-In 1992, the Trustees held the organization’s first ever long range planning process to set forth goals for the future.
-From this meeting the mission statement was developed and the bylaws were changed to increase the number of Trustees from the original nine to 12.
+In 1992, the Trustees developed the organization’s first long-range plan, developing the mission statement and changing the bylaws to increase the number of Trustees from the original nine to 12.

-The After School Options (ASO) Initiative was the first major focus program area initiated by the Trustees in response to a community-wide need for positive activities for youth during non-school hours.
-For nine years, ASO was a catalyst in bringing together civic, religious and government entities to address the need and create programs that exist today.
+Trustees launch the Community Foundation’s first major program initiative in response to a community-wide need for positive activities for youth during non-school hours.
+The After School Options (ASO) Initiative brought together civic, religious and government entities to create programs that exist today.

 Back to top.

-During a long range planning session in 2004, the Trustees addressed the need for a new facility to accommodate more services for donors and a growing staff.
-A Trustee task force located property at North Broadway Avenue between North 10th and 9th streets that was purchased.
-A competitive selection process led to hiring an architectural firm.
+During a long-range planning session in 2004, the Trustees addressed the need for a new office facility to accommodate more services for donors and a growing staff.
+When construction for the new facility began at 1000 N. Broadway Ave., it was the first new office construction along Automobile Alley in four decades.

-Our founder, John E. Kirkpatrick would not live to see the completion of the new facility.
-He died on Oct.
-3, 2006 at the age of 98.
-He left behind a legacy of generosity and caring that will have an impact on the community for generations.
+Our founder, John E. Kirkpatrick, would not live to see the completion of the new facility.
+He died Oct.
+3, 2006, at the age of 98, leaving behind a legacy of generosity that will impact the community for generations.
 The family’s history of giving continues through the Kirkpatrick Family Affiliated Fund that is now led by his grandson, Christian K. Keesee.

-In 2007, the staff relocated to the new 18,000-square-foot facility that features nearly 9,000 square feet of public space available for use by nonprofit organizations and community groups.
+In 2007, our staff of 27 employees moved to our new home in Automobile Alley.
+The 18,000-square-foot facility offered nearly 9,000 square feet of public space available for use by nonprofit organizations and community groups.